 How do I prevent algae blooms?

 One common concern with all aquarium lighting is fighting algae.
 Of course, the same light and photosynthesis process that causes aquarium plants to thrive can also encourage algae to form in your tank.
-While a little bit of algae is normal and a sign of a well balanced tank, algae that is too well fed can grow out of control and take over many surfaces in the tank.
-If left unchecked, it will compete with resources that your aquarium plants feed on, leading to plant die off.
+While a little bit of algae is normal and a sign of a well-balanced tank, algae that are too well fed can grow out of control and take over many surfaces in the tank.
+If left unchecked, it will compete with resources that your aquarium plants feed on, leading to plant die-off.
 Making sure your aquarium lights are on a schedule is important to keep algae growth in check.
-This is why timers and 24 hour light cycles can come in handy.
+This is why timers and 24-hour light cycles can come in handy.
 Aside from lighting control, algae can also be kept in check by making sure you are not slacking on water changes and aquarium cleaning.
 Many aquarium inhabitants, such as snails and shrimp, feed on algae and can help keep levels down to a manageable level.

-The flexibility of these lights can seem even more complicated when outfitting a larger 125 to 150 gallon tanks, but many of the light fixtures that we discussed are easy to scale up to a larger tank- and they do not all have to be programmed the same.
-Large planted tanks and reef tanks often call for a more nuanced and sophisticated light set up to begin with, and having multiple customized lights are a great way to make sure that all inhabitants of your tank are thriving.
+The flexibility of these lights can seem even more complicated when outfitting a larger 125 to 150-gallon tank, but many of the light fixtures that we discussed are easy to scale up to a larger tank- and they do not all have to be programmed the same.
+Large planted tanks and reef tanks often call for a more nuanced and sophisticated light setup, to begin with, and having multiple customized lights are a great way to make sure that all inhabitants of your tank are thriving.
 You do not necessarily have to choose just one type of light for your entire aquarium, and there are plenty of do-it-yourself lighting projects that are perfect for large aquariums as well.

 If you like the article above, here are some other similar articles you should check out!